GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ## Build and deploy

-1. Collect topics by observing users in production—not scaled yet (Estimated time: ~1 week)
+1. Collect topics by observing users in production—not scaled yet (Estimated time: approximately 1 week)
     1. Understand your options: [iframe & JavaScript](/docs/privacy-sandbox/topics/#access-topics) OR [HTTP headers](/docs/privacy-sandbox/topics/#use-headers-to-access-and-observe-topics)
-    1. Define the domain of the iframe
+    1. Define the domain of the iframe.
-    1. Build the JavaScript code, using the [demo app](https://topics-demo.glitch.me/) as a code reference — or implement the headers option
+    1. Build the JavaScript code, using the [demo app](https://topics-demo.glitch.me/) as a code reference — or implement the headers option.
-    1. Deploy Topics to your controlled environment (some production sites)
+    1. Deploy Topics to your controlled environment (some production sites).
-    1. Register for the origin trial
+    1. Register for the origin trial.
-    1. Add the Topics implementation to some target sites (no more than five sites at this time)
+    1. Add the Topics implementation to some target sites (no more than five sites at this time).
-    1. Functional testing and validation
+    1. Functional testing and validation.
-2. [Optional] Use Topics data as a contextual signal (with URLs, tags, etc.) (Estimated time: around 3 days)
+2. [Optional] Use Topics data as a contextual signal (with URLs, tags, etc.) (Estimated time: around 3 days).
-    1. After receiving the list of topics, you can send it to your back end with other contextual signals
+    1. After receiving the list of topics, you can send it to your back end with other contextual signals.

 ### Deploy to some target sites